aridjayarecipes/cutesrecipes.web.app/content/post/2122-step-by-step-guide-to-prepare-any-night-of-the-week-bleu-cheese-fillet-mignon.md

 ##### Instructions to make Bleu Cheese Fillet Mignon:

-1. In a bowl, 1 cup of bleu cheese, 2 tbsp evoo, 1 tbsp butter, salt &amp; pepper, stir for 5 minutes and set aside for later.
+1. In a bowl, 1 cup of bleu cheese, 2 tbsp evoo, 1 tbsp butter, salt & pepper, stir for 5 minutes and set aside for later.
-1. Take your fillets, rub both sides of each fillet with evoo, then sprinkle salt &amp; pepper on each side.
+1. Take your fillets, rub both sides of each fillet with evoo, then sprinkle salt & pepper on each side.
 1. Take a large pan and put about 2 tbsp of evoo, turn heat to high.
 After pan starts to smoke a bit, place your fillets in pan and sear for about 4-5 minutes on both sides.
 After both side are seared, place top on the pan and bring heat to medium and let them cook for 12 minutes.
-1. In a medium pan at medium heat, place 2 tbsp of butter or margarine, 2 cups of chopped mushrooms, salt &amp; pepper and stir every few minutes for 15 minutes.
+1. In a medium pan at medium heat, place 2 tbsp of butter or margarine, 2 cups of chopped mushrooms, salt & pepper and stir every few minutes for 15 minutes.
 Then after 15 minutes add 1 full package of baby arugula and mix and cook for another 5 minutes.
-1. In a sauce pan at medium heat, put 1/4 cup of evoo, 1/2 a cup of red wine, 1/2 a cup of worcestersire sauce, 1/2 cup brown sugar, salt &amp; pepper.
+1. In a sauce pan at medium heat, put 1/4 cup of evoo, 1/2 a cup of red wine, 1/2 a cup of worcestersire sauce, 1/2 cup brown sugar, salt & pepper.
 Bring to low heat and let simmer until sauce has thickened.
 1. On a plate, place your mushrooms and arugula first, then your fillet, drizzle with your red wine sauce and top with a spoon full of bleu cheese. let sit for 5 minutes and serve.